Daniel MacCarthy Glas

-Daniel MacCarthy (Glas) (Irish Dónaill Mac Cárthaigh; 28 June 1807 – 9 April 1884) was an author of historical fiction, Irish history and biography, born in London of Irish descent.
+Daniel MacCarthy (Glas) (Irish Dónaill Mac Cárthaigh; 28 June 1807 – 9 April 1884) was a writer of historical fiction, Irish history and biography, born in London of Irish descent.
 MacCarthy was in correspondence with a large circle of archaeologists, antiquarians, and early pioneers of Irish scholarship during the Irish historical awakening of the 19th century, as evidenced in letters found in collections such as the Royal Irish Academy and Cork City and County Archives.

 Life

 MacCarthy was born into an Irish shipping and coal merchant family of Wellclose Square, East London.
 After receiving his education at the Roman Catholic school, St. Edmund's College, MacCarthy resided a number of years on the continent.
 In Naples, at the age of 25, he married the daughter of Admiral Sir Home Popham.
 Together they had a daughter and two sons, of whom only one outlived MacCarthy.

 Being of independent means, MacCarthy initially focused on producing historic novels, including: The Siege of Florence, Massaniello and The Free Lance.
 In 1867, MacCarthy published his first scholarly work, The Life and Letters of Florence MacCarthy Reagh, which detailed the biography of kinsman Florence MacCarthy Reagh (1560–1640).
 This was followed by a second work in 1875, A Historical Pedigree of the Sliochd Feidhlimidh, the MacCarthys of Gleannacroim, which documents the genealogy of numerous members of a west Cork sept of the MacCarthy Clan, from whom he claimed descent.

 In the course of his genealogical research, MacCarthy established links to his paternal family's homeplace of Dunmanway.
 He gave generously to many causes in the district, including the education of children.
 However, the failure of the Overend and Gurney Bank in 1866 reduced MacCarthy's income.
 His scheme to buy out his ancestral property in the neighbourhood of Dunmanway, including the castle at Togher, was never fulfilled.